50 Fundraising Event Ideas for Nonprofits (With Examples)

 How it works: Brunch service, mimosa bar, silent auction or raffle.
 Weekend timing, relaxed vibe.

 Best for: Women's groups, community orgs.
+See women's fundraising ideas for event ideas and planning tips.

 28. Chili cook-off